Skin Cancer Compensation Claims

 How we can help…

 Your employer has a duty to protect you from harm.
 If they have breached that duty through negligence, you may have the right to make a claim.
-Our experienced skin cancer solicitors will support you throughout the process of making a claim, working closely with medical practitioners and specialist nurses.
+Our experienced skin cancer lawyers will support you throughout the process of making a claim, working closely with medical practitioners and specialist nurses.

 Skin cancer is common type of cancer which may be caused by an individual’s occupation.
 Those exposed to ultraviolet light (when working outdoors), ultraviolet light from sunbeds (if operating equipment), chemicals (for example, coal tar, pitch and unrefined mineral oils), and ionising radiation (from radioactive substances or X-rays) may have an increased risk of developing skin cancer.